Democrats seek deal on insiders’ role in picking nominee

 Christine Pelosi, a DNC member from California who backed Clinton but supports scrapping superdelegates, recalled media coverage of Sanders’ big victory in the New Hampshire primary being colored by Clinton having unpledged delegate support in the state.

-“Sanders went to be bed ahead, and he woke up effectively tied” in the delegate count, Pelosi said.
+“Sanders went to bed ahead, and he woke up effectively tied” in the delegate count, Pelosi said.
 “That’s not a ‘perception.’
 That’s a reality.”

 Other DNC members expressed resentment over being portrayed as party bosses dictating outcomes to voters.